-In addition to the fees outlined above, the Fund will also be responsible for the fees of Hermes EOS (for its services in respect of the Fund, as described in the Prospectus), up to 0.02% of the Net Asset Value of the Fund per annum.
+In addition to the fees outlined above, the Master Fund will also be responsible for the fees of Hermes EOS (for its services in respect of the Master Fund, as described in the Prospectus), up to 0.02% of the Net Asset Value of the Master Fund per annum.
 Such fee shall accrue and be calculated on each Dealing Day and be payable quarterly in arrears.
+These fees will be discharged by the Investment Manager who will then be reimbursed by the Master Fund the corresponding amount, out of the assets of the Master Fund.